JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 </div>

 Note that for the IDE to correctly analyze the dependencies of the common sources, the common source sets need to have corresponding dependencies on the Kotlin metadata packages in addition to the platform-specific artifact dependencies of the platform-specific source sets.
-Usually, an artifact with a suffix
-`-common` (as in `kotlin-stdlib-common`) or `-metadata` is required.
+Usually, an artifact with a suffix `-common` (as in `kotlin-stdlib-common`) or `-metadata` is required when using a published library (unless it is published with Gradle metadata, as described below).

+However, a `project('...')` dependency on another multiplatform project is resolved to an appropriate target automatically.
+It is enough to specify a single `project('...')` dependency in a source set's dependencies, and the compilations that include the source set will receive a corresponding platform-specific artifact of that project, given that it has a compatible target.

-If a multiplatform library is published in the experimental [metadata publishing mode](#experimental-metadata-publishing-mode) and the project is set up to consume it, then it is enough to specify the corresponding dependency once for the common source set.
+Likewise, if a multiplatform library is published in the experimental [Gradle metadata publishing mode](#experimental-metadata-publishing-mode) and the project is set up to consume the metadata as well, then it is enough to specify a dependency only once, for the common source set.
 Otherwise, each platform-specific source set should be provided with a corresponding platform module of the library, in addition to the common module, as shown above.
-A `project('...')` dependency on another multiplatform project is likewise resolved to an appropriate target, even with experimental metadata disabled.

 An alternative way to specify the dependencies is to use the Gradle built-in DSL at the top level with the configuration names following the pattern `<sourceSetName><DependencyKind>`: